jymchng/landuo/docs/README.md

 # Why the Name `landuo`?

-懒惰 (Hàn yǔ Pīn yīn: lănduò) means lazy in Chinese, which kind of describes the `cachedproperty` class of this package.
+懒惰 (Hàn yǔ Pīn yīn: lănduò) means lazy in Chinese, which describes the `cachedproperty` class of this package.